-The school of Business and Governance accepts a wide range of applicants, the key criterion being that all participants must be able to demonstrate an ability to benefit from and contribute to the programme.
+The NWU Business School accepts a wide range of applicants, the key criterion being that all participants must be able to demonstrate an ability to benefit from and contribute to the programme.
 In keeping with this philosophy, students should have three years or more working experience, preferably in a managerial position.